 - A 30-40 minute Oral seminar presentation in front of your graduate committee with selected invitees, followed by 10-20 minutes of a Question & Answer session.

-- The seminar presentation will be followed by a graduate committee meeting with the MS candidate in a smaller room.
+The seminar presentation will be followed by a graduate committee meeting (defense) with the MS candidate in a smaller room.
 This can last up to two hours.

 Faculty Advisor's Guidance

-- The faculty advisor should guide the student in subject matter content for the MS project.
+- The faculty advisor should guide the student in class selection and MS project content.

 - He or she should help the student plan and develop the Master's Degree project.
 The advisor should also provide timely input, suggestions, and critiques on the project.